mattfrancis888/linkedin/README.md

 -   To understand how GraphQL is more suitable than RESTful Routing in certain cases.
 -   To understand how Apollo "glues" React and GraphQL together.
 Apollo allows us to fetch data from our GraphQL server and implement it in React

-*   In the project, we stopped at `users/id` but the intent of using GraphQL to avoid complicated REST routes while being able to get the data remains the same.
+-   In the project, we stopped at `users/id` but the intent of using GraphQL to avoid complicated REST routes while being able to get the data remains.

 ## GraphQL: